Updated for tax year 2017

 This year, taxpayers who claim the Earned Income Tax Credit (EITC) or Additional Child Tax Credit (ACTC) and expect to receive a refund, will have to wait until after mid-February to get it.

-One of the main benefits to e-filing is that you can elect to get an electronic confirmation when the IRS receives your tax return.
+One of the main benefits of e-filing is that you can elect to get an electronic confirmation when the IRS receives your tax return.

 Ah, nothing better than the power of technology!